hwxi/hwxi.github.io/TEACHING/CS525/2021Fall/README.md

 Compiler Design and Implementation is a course that introduces students to some basics in the design and implementation of compilers.
-In this course, we are to teach the theory behind various components of a compiler as well as the programming techniques involved to put the theory into practice.
+In this course, I plan to teach the theory behind various components of a compiler as well as the programming techniques involved to put the theory into practice.
 The chosen programming language for implementation is ATS.
 However, you are free to choose